krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ![alt text](/assets/async-demos/context-2.png "flames")

 All three applications are on the same flame graph.
 This is beautiful.
-Just a reminder: it's not a whole application, it's a **single request** presented here.
+Just a reminder: it's not a whole application.
+It’s a **single request** presented here.
 I highlighted the ```slowPath()``` method executed in the second and third app, which causes higher latency.
-You can play with the HTML flame graph on your own to see what is happening there, or you can just jump into the code.
-I would like to focus on what insights the context ID functionality gives us.
+You can play with the HTML flame graph to see what is happening there or jump into the code.
+I want to focus on what insights the context ID functionality gives us.
 Because there is more.
 We've already added an additional _filename level_.
 We can also add timestamps as another level.
 Let's do that.
-I will present you only the bottom of the graph, since that's what is important here: ([HTML](/assets/async-demos/context-2.html){:target="_blank"})
+I will present you only the bottom of the graph since that's what is important here: ([HTML](/assets/async-demos/context-2.html){:target="_blank"})

 ![alt text](/assets/async-demos/context-3.png "flames")

-The image may look blurred, you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
+The image may look blurred, but you can check the [HTML](/assets/async-demos/context-2.html){:target="_blank"}
 version for clarity.
 At the bottom, you can see five brown rectangles.
 Those are timestamps truncated to seconds.
-So from left to right, we can basically see what was happening to our request second by second.
+So from left to right, we can see what was happening to our request second by second.
 Let's highlight when the second application was running during that request:

 ![alt text](/assets/async-demos/context-4.png "flames")